- Things to Know

-- There are two subgroups in RRMS, a subgroup termed clinically isolated syndrome (CIS) consisting of a single episode of neurologic symptoms, and subgroup termed benign MS, consisting of MS with almost complete remission between relapses and little if any accumulation of physical disability over time.
+- There are two subgroups in RRMS, a subgroup termed clinically isolated syndrome (CIS) consisting of a single episode of neurologic symptoms, and a subgroup termed benign MS, consisting of MS with almost complete remission between relapses and little if any accumulation of physical disability over time.

-- Secondary: In progressive multiple sclerosis (SPMS) exacerbations don’t fully resolve during remission.
+- Secondary: In progressive multiple sclerosis (SPMS), exacerbations don't fully resolve during remission.

 - Primary: Progressive primary multiple sclerosis (PPMS) progresses over time without episodes of remission.

 - Progressive: In relapsing multiple sclerosis (PRMS) patients experience increasing symptoms over time and intermittent episodes of remission.

 What are the signs and symptoms of MS?

 Signs and symptoms of multiple sclerosis are variable and depend on the area of the destruction of the myelin protecting the brain and spinal cord nerves.
 Consequently, people with the disease may have some symptoms that other people may not have.
 In general, however, early signs and symptoms include visual problems such as double vision and/or vision loss.
 Other symptoms that may occur, depending upon the patient’s disease process, include the following:

 - Vertigo (the person is susceptible to the risk of falls)

 - Lack of coordination of limbs (disability to function normally, for example, the person has difficulty walking)

 - Muscle spasms and/or involuntary muscle contractions that are painful